jacygao/jacygao.github.io/content/post/event-sourcing.md

 Thirdly, more than one service may be instereted in the User Created event.
 This adds additional responsibility to the User service to ensure all downstream services can successfully process the request at the same time.

 Event Driven Architecture allows requests to be queued until downstream services become available.
-This means that downstreams services now are responsible for processing the request.
+This means that downstream services now are responsible for processing the request.
 These services don't need to be available when user creation request is initiated.
 Furthermore, using an event stream such as Kafka enables PubSub messaging mechanism which allows many consumers react to the same event.

 ![Event Driven Architecture](https://jgao.io/event-driven-example.png)

 All events published to the event stream can be captured and stored centrally in an Event Store.
-Some event streaming platforms provides an event store out of the box with additional cost.
+Some event streaming platforms provides an event store out of the box.
 All events can be retrieved later for analytical or auditing purpose.

 However, this event store should not be used for Event Sourcing.